 These are carefully worded, personal, positive statement that you repeat and must be in the present tense.
 Start by listing all your negative thoughts about pregnancy, like “The doctor says I only have a 5% chance of getting pregnant”, and then turn them into positive ones, “I am one of the 5%”.
 Make these statements your new mantras: write them down, say them out loud in the morning and before bed and keep them close to your heart at all times.

-Why not listen to a CD of guided meditation?
+Why not listen to a guided meditation?
 Maybe you could take up yoga?
 Whatever you choose, try and practice a visualisation or stress-reduction technique for around 20 minutes each day.

 Keep a Journal